open-policy-agent/gatekeeper/website/docs/gator.md

 use `gator` on other systems, let us know by replying to [this issue](https://github.com/open-policy-agent/gatekeeper/issues/1655).

-`gator test` has been manually tested on Windows and works as of [this commit](https://github.com/open-policy-agent/gatekeeper/commit/b3ed94406583c85f3102c54a32f362d27f76da96).
+`gator verify` has been manually tested on Windows and works as of [this commit](https://github.com/open-policy-agent/gatekeeper/commit/b3ed94406583c85f3102c54a32f362d27f76da96).
 Continued functionality is not guaranteed.